deux2k5/F-15E/README.md

 ---

 **Disclaimer:** Use these mods at your own risk.
 Always backup your original files before making any modifications.
 These mods are not endorsed by Eagle Dynamics or Razbam.
+I'm also not sure if the secondary numbers are for RCS and Aspect Angle.

 ---